skrcode/java-auto-unit-tests/docs/troubleshooting/faq.md

 - Code used **only** for test generation
 - Not stored permanently on servers
 - Not used for model training
-- Not shared with third parties
+- Not shared with third parties apart from LLM - Google Gemini

 See our [Security Policy](../../SECURITY.md) for details.